Blog

 “We have to make it clear that it’s an exciting job, one that has true career growth potential, and one that compensates on a competitive basis,” said Dr. Crawford.

 “There is a great need for leadership in this profession, and experienced people who aspire to leadership can take on those responsibilities,” Dr. Crawford explained.
-“We need to make it evident what is already true: that medical laboratory scientists can grow into roles like manager, director, senior director, assistant vice president, vice president, and even beyond.”
+“We need to make it evident what is already true, that medical laboratory scientists can grow into roles like manager, director, senior director, assistant vice president, vice president, and even beyond.”

 Being competitive in terms of starting salary is another large barrier that needs to be addressed if the laboratory industry is to be able to change the trend and hire the best and the brightest.
 The average cost for a degree in medical laboratory science is roughly $100,000, a prohibitive figure when you also consider that medical lab technologists are routinely paid significantly less than other medically trained professionals like nurses, physician associates, physical therapists, and pharmacists.

-“I think there is an effort now that has not previously occurred, but we have to see it through, and seeing it through means getting to the frontlines of the educational pipeline and making the necessary adjustments in terms of awareness of the laboratory profession and its career ladder, and compensation,” Dr. Crawford said.
+“I think there is an effort now that has not previously occurred, but we have to see it through, and seeing it through means getting to the frontlines of the educational pipeline and making the necessary adjustments in terms of awareness of the laboratory profession, its career ladder, and compensation,” Dr. Crawford said.

 The Three Pillars of a Modern Medical Laboratory

-In addition to qualified and talented personnel, Dr. Crawford believes that both process improvement and advanced technology can also help relieve the staffing burden that medical laboratories are facing.
+In addition to qualified and talented personnel, Dr. Crawford believes that process improvement and advanced technology can also help relieve the staffing burden that medical laboratories are facing.

-“If you do the ergonomics on an experienced laboratory worker, you're likely to find that the non-productive activities for their level of training and expertise take up a substantial fraction of their time,” he said.
+“If you do the ergonomics on an experienced laboratory worker, you're likely to find that the non-productive activities for their training and expertise take up a substantial fraction of their time,” he said.

 Dr. Crawford also noted that in times of crisis, this situation is magnified.